LG-AI-EXAONE/EXAONE-4.0/README.md

 In the EXAONE 4.0 architecture, we apply new architectural changes compared to previous EXAONE models as below:

 1. **Hybrid Attention**: For the 32B model, we adopt hybrid attention scheme, which combines *Local attention (sliding window attention)* with *Global attention (full attention)* in a 3:1 ratio.
 We do not use RoPE (Rotary Positional Embedding) for global attention for better global context understanding.
-2. **QK-Reorder-Norm**: We adopt the Post-LN (LayerNorm) scheme for transformer blocks instead of Pre-LN, and we add RMS normalization right after the Q and K projection.
+2. **QK-Reorder-Norm**: We reorder the LayerNorm position from the traditional Pre-LN scheme by applying LayerNorm directly to the attention and MLP outputs, and we add RMS normalization right after the Q and K projection.
 It helps yield better performance on downstream tasks despite consuming more computation.

 For more details, please refer to our [technical report](https://arxiv.org/abs/2507.11407).